F5Networks/f5-telemetry-streaming/docs/index.rst

 Introduction
 ------------

-Telemetry Services is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools.
+Telemetry Services is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools such as:
+- Splunk
+- Kafka
+- Azure Log Analytics
+- AWS S3
+- AWS CloudWatch

 You can also watch this video on Telemetry Services: